mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 "There's nothing left," I said to myself.
 But I had to follow her to make sure she was safe.

 She made a turn toward the water, bounding down the outside of the crater as if to notice something specific.
-Her steps were deliberate, painfully blind.
-But with great patience, she made it down to the waterline all the same, me observing from above.
+Her steps were deliberate and painfully blind.
+But with great patience, she navigated through the rubble of steel and rock and made it to the waterline.

-Pomri stepped into the frigid water and waded out until covered her legs and wetted her waist.
+Into the frigid water she stepped and waded out until it covered her legs and wetted her waist.
 Ahead of her, the stub of a wooden column pointed toward the sky where the pier used to be, its proud top severed and washed away.
 Alone it stood as the last of its kind.
 She let her hands and head rest softly against its side, and spoke to an old friend she'd lost too soon.

 <!-- DO NOT CHANGE THIS LAST PARAGRAPH.
 IT'S TEAR-INDUCING. -->